tanvirmitul/Amazon.com_E-commerce_Site_Automation_By_Java_Selenium/README.md

 - Open the project folder
 - Double click on "build.gradle" and open it through IntellIJ IDEA
 - Let the project build successfully
+- Enter your browserstack userName and accessKey in browserstack.yml file
 - Click on "Terminal" and run the automation scripts

 ### Run the Automation Script by the following command: